 How many automated DMs can I send per hour?

-Instagram limits all API-based tools to 200 DMs per hour.
-This is a hard cap built into the Instagram Graph API (as of January 2026).
+Automation tools pace all sends at about 200 DMs per hour.
+This pacing is a tool-side convention to stay under Meta’s per-second limits, not a hard cap published by Meta (as of May 2026).
 If you hit this limit, messages queue and send in the next hour.
-You can’t bypass this with multiple tools—all share the same account-level limit.
+You can’t bypass this with multiple tools, all share the same account-level limit.
 For most creators, 200/hour is more than enough.

 What’s the difference between a DM bot and Instagram’s built-in Quick Replies?